-The risk of using forced labor by polysilicon suppliers is well known2, so it will have to be demonstrated that suppliers of solar PV panels do not use forced labor and child labor among their workforces, as required by the World Bank3.
+The risk of using forced labor by polysilicon suppliers is well known, so it will have to be demonstrated that suppliers of solar PV panels do not use forced and child labor among their https://assets.cleanenergycouncil.org.au/documents/resources/reports/Addressing-Modern-Slaveryin-the-Clean-Energy-Sector.pdf workforces, as required by the World Bank.
 Specific requirements in this regard are included in the ESMP.